Juayúa

 Juayúa is a city and municipality in the Sonsonate department of El Salvador.
 It is a small town up in the mountains, founded in 1577.
 Juayua is located in the western part of El Salvador, about 50 miles (80 kilometers) from San Salvador.

 History

 Juayúa is a Pre-Columbian Pipil town.
-By the year 1550, its population was estimated at about 300 inhabitants. and by 1577, it was a catechizing town for the Franciscans priests living in Sonsonate.
+By the year 1550, its population was estimated at about 300 inhabitants; by 1577, it was a catechizing town for the Franciscans priests living in Sonsonate.

 Towards the end of the 16th century, the religious planted an image similar to the Black Christ of Esquipulas, and it was there that they erected the first hermitage of what would become the Church of Santa Lucía.

 The Santa Lucia Church

 The town's central plaza faces the iconic Santa Lucia church that features a statue of black Christ; this is a sister statue to that of the revered Basilica of Esquipulas in Guatemala.
 The statue was carved by Quirio Cantaño in the late 16th century.

 Over its existence, the church has had three different buildings.
 The first was built with Colonial Adobe and was destroyed by an earthquake.
 The second was built with wood in a neoclassical style, and it was destroyed by a fire.
 The third church was built on the same location as the first, and second, construction was completed in 1957.